rexrainbow/C2RexDoc/plugins.md/index.md

-# Documents of Rex's plugins
+# Document of Rex's plugins

 - [Download all my plugins and behaviors](my-plugins-repository-v2.html)
 - [Categories](categories.index.html)
 - [Plugin list](list.index.html)
 - [About](about.html)